 The term trial in a statistical context refers to the application of a highly structured test or experiment.
 Typically a trial is conducted in order to compare two or more options, varieties, arrangements or treatments.
 This distinguishes trials from other forms of statistical analysis, including those experiments that are conducted in order to determine an absolute value, such as the speed of light or the level of particulate air pollutants near to a major highway.
-Trials are also distinct from the large body of statistical research that involves recording and analyzing observations made on the world around us - for example surveys, census data analyses, and the use of remote sensing technologies.
-Trials typically involve experiments involving humans (notably medical trials), animals, plants or industrial processes.
+Trials are also distinct from the large body of statistical research that involves recording and analyzing observations made on the world around us — for example surveys, census data analyses, and the use of remote sensing technologies.
+Trials are experiments that typically involve human subjects (notably medical trials), animals, plants or industrial processes.
 Different treatments are applied to experimental units, for example to individual plots within a field, predefined groups of people or animals classified in a particular manner, or two distinct production lines or processes.
 A trial may have one or more experimental units per treatment.
 Each experimental unit receives one treatment (this might be a course of tablets, for example, and if the treatment involved the administration of a specific mix of drugs this would still be one treatment).
 An entire trial may be replicated, in which case a new set of experimental units are selected but otherwise the trial structure remains unaltered.
 In many instances trials are conducted with two groups: units subject to treatments; and units, known as controls, for whom no treatments are made but in all other respects are grouped and included in the trial for comparison purposes.